-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as it is possible.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for help to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Do not use a vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using towels or a mop.
+(Don’t use a vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpet with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.